 The youth of our nation are positively affected because Members of the United States Congress have made a strong and clear commitment to a program that makes a difference in the lives of young people, The Congressional Award – Congress’ highest honor for America’s youth.
 The Congressional Award provides a structure for young Americans to learn the value of service, personal development, fitness, and citizenship through character forming experiences that shape tomorrow’s leaders and our country’s future.

 The Congressional Award program is promoted throughout America by Members of Congress who share with their constituents a unique opportunity to provide today’s youth with the tools they need to thrive as adults.
-With the help of Congressional Offices, Congressional Award staff is able to target youth groups and schools in your districts, forming partnerships with organizations that assist youth everyday.
+There are many ways in which congressional offices can become involved:

 - Designate a staff member to serve as a liaison with the Congressional Award National Office.
-This person will help plan Award presentations in your district, and would also be the point person in your office to handle constituent questions about the program.
+This person will help plan award presentations in your district and would also be the point person in your office to handle constituent questions about the program.

 There are youth in your district already participating in various programs and activities that can earn them a Congressional Award.
 Do not let them miss out on the recognition, scholarships, and opportunities this award can bring.
-Your community can benefit from the invaluable contribution Congressional Award participants can make through their citizenship and service.
+Your community can benefit from the invaluable contribution Congressional Award participants make through their citizenship and service.